ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 | datacenterId | **yes** | string | The ID of the VDC. |
 | lanId | **yes** | string | The ID of the LAN. |

-After retrieving a LAN, either by getting it by id, or as a create response object, you can call the `Delete` method directly on the object:
+After retrieving a LAN, either by getting it by id, or as a create response object, you can call the `Delete` method directly.

 ```
 lanApi.Delete(datacenterId,lanId);